psychemedia/sin-eater-resources/src/_second_controversy_pt_iii.md

 # Second Controversy, 1896, Part III

 As 1895 rolled into 1896, Peter Ditchfield published a work on [Old English customs extant at the present time; an account of local observances](https://archive.org/details/studentshistoryo00gardrich/page/202/mode/2up?q=%22sin+eater%22).
-At p202, he described various burial customs, such as those that could be found in the county of Yorkshire:
+At p202, he described various burial customs, such as some of those that could be found in the county of Yorkshire:

 (OECDF)=
 > Burial Customs